wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 Decoder is simulated right after we finish simulating pre-decoder.
 The decoder logic assumed by zSim can be summarized as "4-1-1-1" rule: At most four instructions can be decoded at a time using the three simple decoders and one complex decoder.
-The three simple decoders can decode instructions that generate one uop at a time, and the complex decoder can decode instructions that generate up to four uops.
+The three simple decoders can decode instructions that are less than eight bytes in size, and generate one uop at a time.
+The complex decoder can decode instructions that generate up to four uops (including simple instructions), and there is no limit on instruction size.
 More complicated instructions are decoded using the micro-sequenced ROM, which is not modeled, since they are rarely used in practice.

+The decoder stage is simulated as follows.
+Local variable `dcyc` tracks the current decoder cycle.
+For each uop generated, we keep the `dcyc` value of an uop always no less than the pre-decoder cycle (`predecCycle`) of the corresponding instruction by adjusting `dcyc` to `predecCycle[i]` where `i` is the index of the instruction.
+This indicates that the pre-decoder becomes the bottleneck, and the decoder is stalled for `predecCycle[i] - dcyc` cycles waiting for the pre-decoder.
+Variable `dsimple` and `dcomplex` tracks the number of simple and complex instructions.
+If at a given cycle, no more instruction can be decoded according to the "4-1-1-1" rule, we just increment current decoder cycle `dcyc` to indicate that the next instruction can only be decoded in a different cycle than previous instructions. `dsimple` and `dcomplex` are incremented accordingly based on the type of the decoded instruction.
+We assign `dcyc` to uop's object `decCycle` field for later use.